frendon001/mongo-news/README.md

 ## Requirements

-- Use the Giphy API
-- Dynamically add topic buttons to the page
-- Dynamically add gifs based on topic selection
-- Include ability to pause and animate gifs
+- Scrape articles and pull titles and link into the application
+- Users should be able to leave comments on the articles displayed and revisit them later.
+	- The comments should be saved to the database as well and associated with their articles.
+	- Users should also be able to delete comments left on articles.
+	- All stored comments should be visible to every user.

 ## Technologies Used